element-plus/element-plus/docs/en-US/component/input-tag.md

 :::

-## Max Tags
+## Maximum Tags

-You can set the maximum number of tags that can be entered.
+You can set a limit on the number of tags that can be added.

 :::demo